RayAndrade/TheRayCode/README.md

 Hi, I'm Ray and this is my code for the project I call The Ray Code.

+A design pattern is a general repeatable solution to a commonly occurring problem in software design in software engineering.

+Design Patterns are ways of expressing solid architectures that are reusable, extensible and industry standard.
+The concepts of design patterns are usable and understandable in any language and any environment.

 [CPP](https://github.com/RayAndrade/TheRayCode/tree/main/CPP) | [CSHARP](https://github.com/RayAndrade/TheRayCode/tree/main/Csharp) | [JAVA](https://github.com/RayAndrade/TheRayCode/tree/main/Java)  | [PHP](https://github.com/RayAndrade/TheRayCode/tree/main/PHP)